 People with sensitive skin often have extreme reactions to factors in the environment.
 Flakiness, rashes, scaling, and roughness are all signs that you might have sensitive skin.
 Hot or cold weather can lead to tightness or dryness in the face, as the normal sebum-producing glands can’t do their regular work keeping the surface of the skin supple.

 There’s evidence, however, that CBD oil may be able to help.
 Researchers have found that CBD has skin-calming and normalizing effects that actively buffer it against hazards in the environment.
 People with sensitive skin often find that it becomes more heat-tolerant after applying CBD oil to the surface.
 CBD may help bolster the outer defenses of the skin against toxins in the environment, such as traffic pollution.
-For skin problems we love the Naysa NGB with Agarwood Oil.
+For skin problems, we love the Naysa Broad Spectrum Hempseed oil.

 CBD oil may also help combat a range of other common skin conditions.
 For instance, CBD may help reduce the irritation from atopic dermatitis within weeks of initial application.
 The same holds for rosacea condition characterized by red bumps on the face – and psoriasis, where patients get dry, itchy patches of skin all over the body.